briar/briar/briar-headless/README.md

 `WS /v1/ws`

-The authentication token needs to be provided with basic auth as the username while the password can be left empty.
+The websocket request must use basic auth, with the authentication token as the username and a blank password.

 You can test connecting to the websocket with curl: